RapiDash1/RecursiveWebCrawler/README.md

 # RecursiveWebCrawler

 Recursively crawls a website and stores all unique urls, number of times it has been referenced and parameters associated with it in Redis.
-Crawling happens asynchronously and concurrently through 5 channels.
+Crawling happens asynchronously and concurrently through multiple channels.

 ## Preview